 At the beginning, the foreigners were herdsmen, but over time they gained wealth and probably became the ruling class of the city.

-The ‘Asians’ seize power in the north
+The ‘Asians’ seize power and name Avaris their capital

 At the time, Egypt was weak, with its power divided between two capitals, one in the north and another one in the south.
 The ‘Asians’ seized power in the north and established the 15th dynasty, with Avaris as their capital.